Other European nationals

 Who are 'other European nationals'?

-- you were living here off your own resources (self-sufficient)
+- you are living here off your own resources (self-sufficient), or

-- you were the parent of an EEA child in education here and you or another parent has worked in the UK
+- you are the parent of an EEA child in education here and you or another parent has worked in the UK, or

-- you were a long-term resident who has acquired a permanent right of residence.
+- you are a long-term resident who has acquired a permanent right of residence.

-If you were working in the UK and are temporarily out of work or unable to work due to illness or accident you might still have been treated as an EEA worker.
+If you have worked in the UK for at least 12 months but are registered unemployed or are temporarily out of work or unable to work due to illness or accident you might still have been treated as an EEA worker.

 What documents might you be asked for?